Tutorial

 Make animations

-In this case, we want to animate the Glitch screens, so we parent it to a new Armature (Single Bone).
+In this scenario, we want to animate the glitch screens, so we'll parent it to a new armature (Single Bone).

-Let’s separate the Venus head too, make a simple animation.
+Let’s also separate the Venus head and create a simple animation for it.

-Remember to Stash the animations on the NonLinear Animation.
+Don't forget to stash the animations on the NonLinear Animation Editor.

 Export into a single .glb

-Before we export everything, let's make sure the Hierarchy is set up correctly.
-All items should be parented to a mesh that has no animation, or to an Empty, in order to avoid any issues.
+Before exporting everything, let's ensure the hierarchy is set up correctly.
+All items should be parented to a mesh that has no animation, or to an empty, to avoid any issues.

-Finally, let’s open our 3D model, just to see that everything gone well.
+Finally, let’s open our 3D model just to confirm that everything went well.

 Conclusion